 Dr. Christian Jarrett seeks out exciting new research and showcases its relevance for life.
-A psychologist turned writer, he’s editor of the British Psychological Society's Research Digest blog, contributor to New York, author of The Rough Guide to Psychology and Great Myths of the Brain.
+A psychologist turned writer, he’s editor and creator of the British Psychological Society's Research Digest blog, a columnist on personality for BBC Future, and author of The Rough Guide to Psychology and Great Myths of the Brain.
 On Twitter @Psych_Writer.

 Humblebragging, the right way.